abdelrazekrizk/Deploy-Web-Application-on-Amazon-ECS-Using-Fargate/README.md

 `<Tags>` with your desired **Tags** `ex: Tags='[{Key=Name,Value="ECS-security-group"},{Key=Owner,Value="security Team"}]'`.<br>

 ### 5.12.
 Create an Amazon VPC using cloud formation.
-- Create an Amazon VPC with public and private subnets that meets Amazon ECS requirements.
+- Create an Amazon VPC in `two availability zone` with `two Public` and `two Private subnets` for Amazon ECS .
 - Open a terminal or command prompt and navigate to the **cloudformation directory** and run the following command:.

         aws cloudformation create-stack \